 - There are a number of cases where this is also implied (the women often poses as guards or employees at the locations they plan to rob), but not shown.

-- Happens in an episode of Michiko to Hatchin, where Michiko mugs a matador for his costume and mask.
+- Happens in an episode of Michiko & Hatchin, where Michiko mugs a matador for his costume and mask.

 - The title character of Madlax does this to an unfortunate cleaning woman, leaving her Bound and Gagged in a closet while she dons her uniform.

-- Yuri does this to an unfortunate train attendant in an episode of Dirty Pair.
+- Yuri does this to an unfortunate train attendant in an episode of the anime.
 Humorously, she apologizes to the taped and gagged woman before locking her up in a cupboard.

 - Science Ninja Team Gatchaman has the team members do this frequently.
 You'd think Galactor would at least ditch the face-hiding helmets.
 Bonus points for the ten-year-old member wearing an adult-sized uniform -and the most any goon notes is he's 'a little scrawny'.